laxmankrishnamurti/System-Design/03-(Micro-Services)/M-02(Node.js + Express.js + TypeScript)/01-Node.js/01-Getting Started/server/originOfRequest.md

 - **9. _request event_ has been triggered on the HTTP server and create a request object and**
 - **10. Process that request**
 - **11. Trigger _response event_ and creates a response object to send response back to the client.**

+**_The server created by createServer() is a universal server that listens for all incoming requests on the specified port.
+It uses the same server instance to handle each request by creating new IncomingMessage and ServerResponse objects each time._**